avocados23/TheMachine/README.md

 ### Prerequisites

-You will need Java, MySQL, and Git installed on your computer to work on this project.
+You will need Java, MySQL, Git, and a database client installed on your computer to work on this project.
 Currently, I am using the Eclipse IDE to manage and track my Java packages and project.
 I am using Sequel Pro to manage the contents of my MySQL database as well.

 ### Setting Up Your Database